alvarocaboUPM/JS-PDL/docs/design/ErrorHandling.md

 ### Panic Mode recovery

-Skips character until it finds a "save" one:
+Skips character until it finds a "safe" one:

 - ;
 - }